Jesus said, "let the little children come to me, and do not hinder them, for the kingdom of Heaven belongs to such as these". Matthew 19:14

 After a very successful Christmas Messy Church the team are now gathering their strength and wits to prepare sessions for 2019.
 Watch this space for developments

-Our next Messy Church will soon be upon us!
-Come and join us from 2.30pm to 4.30pm for craft, stories, music and food.
+Our next Messy Church will now be in May unfortunately the session planned for March 23rd has had to be postponed due to key people not being available for several reasons.
+It is now planned to hold the next session in May.
+Come and join us then from 2.30pm to 4.30pm for craft, stories, music and food.
 It's all free.
 Children must be accompanied by an adult.

 A recent Messy Church was based on the story of David and Goliath